 So, as I was thinking about this, I was, like, man, that’s just such a horrible subject to have to talk about, especially in Birmingham, Alabama.
-I mean, we’re a lot longer than most areas, so the quick answer is, it usually takes about 90 days from start to finish in Birmingham, Alabama to evict a tenant.
+I mean, we’re a lot longer than most areas, so the quick answer is, it usually takes about 90 days from start to finish in Birmingham, Alabama to evict a resident.

 I know that’s hard to believe.
 But, you know, in Tennessee sometimes it’s, like, 30 days.
 Arkansas it’s, like, 30 days.
 But in Alabama it’s, like, 90 days.
-And, you know, whether it’s an eviction because nonpayment of rent, or it’s an eviction because of the tenant’s not living up to the lease, like, destroying the house, doing drugs in the house.
+And, you know, whether it’s an eviction because nonpayment of rent, or it’s an eviction because of the resident’s not living up to the lease, like, destroying the house, doing drugs in the house.

 I mean, it can take up to 90 days from start to finish.
 Typically, the court process only takes about 30 to 45 days, depending on when you file the unlawful detainer, after you place the 7-day notice.